Pettersson-dev/Pettersson-dev.github.io/_posts/2022-11-17-mmi-security.md

 policies and weak password checks

 ### Authorization
-* Implement authorization checks with user policies and hierarchy • Don’t rely on IDs sent from client.
-Use IDs stored in the session object instead.
+* Implement authorization checks with user policies and hierarchy
+* Don’t rely on IDs sent from client.
+Use IDs stored in the session object instead
 * Check authorization each time there is a client request to access database
 * Use random non-guessable IDs (UUIDs)